You all must have heard about traditional marketing. Well, Telemarketing is one of the types of it.

-Companies set up their call-centres to solve their customer’s queries in countries that provide cheap labour like India.
+Companies set up their call-centers to solve their customer’s queries in countries that provide cheap labor like India.

 Teleshopping is different from telemarketing in the sense that it means shopping for a product over the phone.
 For instance, when we see a product on channels like Naaptol on T.V and place an order for it over the phone, then it is known as teleshopping.